aubm/aubm-website/content/posts/the-case-of-a-git-linear-history.md

 * cbf6c73 init alphabet.txt with letters a to e
 ```

 I want to mention [this article](https://blog.quantic.edu/2015/02/03/git-bisect-debugging-with-feature-branches/).
-It proposes a workaround this very issue.
+It proposes a workaround for this very issue.
 Though not impossible, it is more tedious and less precise.

 ### Easy git revert